 Road traffic injuries continue to impose a serious public health burden at both global and regional levels.
-Every year almost 1.35 million people are killed worldwide due to traffic crashes and as many as 50 million people are injured.
-Road traffic injury is the leading cause of death for children and young adults aged 5-29 years around the world (1).
+In 2021, an estimated 1.19 million people were killed worldwide due to traffic crashes.
+Road traffic injury continues to be the leading cause of death for children and young adults aged 5-29 years around the world (1).

-The WHO Eastern Mediterranean Region accounts for almost 9% of the world's estimated road traffic deaths, despite having only 5% of the world's vehicles.
-It has the third highest fatality rate among all WHO regions (Fig. 1), with an estimated traffic fatality rate of 18.0 deaths per 100 000 population in 2016 (2).
-An additional 340 000 people are injured in non-fatal crashes annually (3).
+The WHO Eastern Mediterranean Region accounts for almost 11% of the world's estimated road traffic deaths, despite having only 5.5% of the world's vehicles.
+It has the second highest fatality rate among all WHO regions, together with WHO's South East Asia Region (Fig. 1), with an estimated traffic fatality rate of 16.0 deaths per 100 000 population in 2021 (1).

-WHO estimates that every day over 370 individuals are killed on the Region's roads, which translates to almost 15 individuals every hour; a preventable burden that cannot be ignored.
+WHO estimates that every day over 345 individuals are killed on the Region's roads, which translates to almost 14 individuals every hour; a preventable burden that cannot be ignored.
 Road traffic injuries were among the 10 leading causes of death in the Region in 2000 and 2019, ranking as the ninth and tenth top cause, respectively (Table 1).
 Moreover, the absolute number of deaths due to road traffic injuries in the Region has been on the rise over the years.
-It is estimated that if road traffic injuries go unchecked, they could assume a higher ranking among the leading causes of death in the Region by 2030 (4).
+It is estimated that if road traffic injuries go unchecked, they could assume a higher ranking among the leading causes of death in the Region by 2030 (2).